DiscreteZOO/Web-Frontend/README.md

 ## Create React App notes

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).
+You can find the most recent version of the guide [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).